jonaspleyer/globalsearch-rs/python/README.md

     </a>
 </div>

 `pyglobalsearch`: Python interface for the Rust crate `globalsearch`.
-The Rust crate implements the _OQNLP_ (_OptQuest/NLP_) algorithm with the core ideas from "Scatter Search and Local NLP Solvers: A Multistart Framework for Global Optimization" by Ugray et al. (2007).
+The Rust crate implements a modified version of the _OQNLP_ (_OptQuest/NLP_) algorithm with the core ideas from "Scatter Search and Local NLP Solvers: A Multistart Framework for Global Optimization" by Ugray et al. (2007).
 It combines scatter search metaheuristics with local minimization for global optimization of nonlinear problems.

 Similar to MATLAB's `GlobalSearch` \[2\].
 The bindings are built using [pyo3](https://github.com/PyO3/pyo3) and [Maturin](https://github.com/PyO3/maturin).